petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/accounts.md

 ### Addresses Tab

 The Addresses tab displays the different addresses associated with the account.
-To add a new address click *New* and fill out the address information.
+To add a new address, click *New* and fill out the address information.
 Then, click *Save*.

 ![Fill out the address information and click Save.](./accounts/images/03.png)